aws-samples/serverless-patterns/appsync-subscription-filter-cdk/README.md

 ### Submit mutations

 - Switch back to the first AWS Console window and run the mutation.
-Make sure to replace the placeholder with the value that you received when running the `identity` query!!!
+Replace the placeholder with the value you received when running the `identity` query.

     ```graphql
     mutation MyMutation {